DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

     :db/cardinality :db.cardinality/many}])
 ```

-Creating a new todo with a list of tags is fairly straightforward:
+Creating a new todo with a set of tags is fairly straightforward:

 ```clojure
 (d/transact